rossmacarthur/upon/SYNTAX.md

 {{ page.path | append: ".html" }}
 ```

-See the `Filter` trait documentation for more information
+See the [`filters`](https://docs.rs/upon/latest/upon/filters/index.html) module documentation for more
-on filters.
+information on filters.

 ## Blocks